Vjameli/Vjameli.github.io/_pages/research.md

 One way of interpreting the *dose delivery problem* is to **minimize** the total dose delivered to the patient, **subject to** the dose prescriptions given by the oncologist.
 In other words, the planning phase always want to **optimize** the dose distribution on the patient.
 Which is, of course, what this is all about: optimization!

 The main approach for most of the optimization problems related with radiotherapy planning is to discretize the patient’s organs into voxels using a “3D-reconstruction” of the CT scan data (that is why the DICOM files are so important in the planning phase!) and optimize the dose in every patient’s voxel!
-The final product of the treatment plan must be a prediction of the resultant radiation dose deposited on the patient after the treatment session.
+The final product of the treatment plan must be a suggestion of the resultant radiation dose deposited on the patient after the treatment session.
 For our luck, this solution can be visualized in a very nice way:

 <div style="text-align: center;">
   <img src="/images/dicom.gif" alt="" width="1200" height="629">